Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 3254|-      |The `aclmode` property cannot be supported under Linux.
 3246|cc92e9d|
 2933|-      |None of the illumos build system is used under Linux.
-2932|!      |The feature has not been ported because Linux fundamentally handles crash dumps differently.
-The commit will need to be significantly reworked for Linux.
-The only benefit will be to ensure pools from other platforms with this feature set can be easily imported under Linux.
 2897|fb82700|
 2665|32a9872|
 2130|460a021|